-"I am really pleased that you are supporting a young person working towards their Queen's Badge.
-This award is likely to challenge any young person who takes part in it, however with your support & enthusiasm I'm sure all the young people you work with will meet the requirements and excel at the opportunities ahead of them.
+"I am really pleased that you are supporting a young person who is working towards their King's Badge, The Boys' Brigade's highest award.
+This scheme is likely to challenge any young person who takes part in it.
+However with your support & enthusiasm I'm sure all the young people you work with will meet the requirements and excel at the opportunities ahead of them.